whereistejas/old-blog-backup/_posts/2020-09-24-SAP-HANA-XSA.md

 }
 ```

 A careful glance will show us that the role name in both the `hdbrole` artifacts are the same if not for the difference of # in the grantor role.
-SAP HANA XSA identifies grantor roles with the use of #, think of it as a standard notation
+SAP HANA XSA identifies grantor roles with the use of #, think of it as a standard notation.

 This is what our source project structure looks like after creating the roles:

 <img src="/assets/images/sap-hana-xsa-synonyms/04-roles-in-source-app.png">
 <div class="image-caption">
-<b>Fig 4.</b> The new roles are placed in <b>roles</b> folder under <b>src</b> folder
+<b>Fig 4.</b> The new roles are placed in <b>roles</b> folder under <b>src</b> folder.
 </div>

 These are the only changes we have to make in the source application.